AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 they are mostly used to perform treatments on ghost variables or to group together a set of intermediate assertions.

-Abstracting away treatment of ghost variables or assertions inside a ghost procedure has several advantages.
-First, it enhances expressivity as, to simplify the removal of ghost code by the compiler, the only ghost statements that are allowed to appear in normal code are assignments to ghost variables and ghost procedure calls.
+Abstracting away the treatment of ghost variables or assertions inside a ghost procedure has several advantages.
+First, it allows to use any code inside the ghost procedure.
+This is not the case outside ghost procedures, where the only ghost statements allowed are assignments to ghost variables and calls to ghost procedures.

 As an example, the :ada:`for` loop contained in ``Increase_A`` could not appear by itself in normal code: